huggingface/transformers/docs/source/en/feature_extractors.md

 ### Padding

-Audio sequence lengths are different which is an issue because Transformers expects all sequences to have the same lengths so they can be batched.
+Audio sequence lengths that are different is an issue because Transformers expects all sequences to have the same lengths so they can be batched.
 Uneven sequence lengths can't be batched.

 ```py
 dataset[0]["audio"]["array"].shape